kevzzsk/MERN-Todo/README.md

-# MERN-Todo
+# MERN-ShoppingList
-Exploration of MERN stack by creating a todo app which uses Redux as state management and Mongodb as database.
+Exploration of MERN stack by creating a shopping list app which uses Redux as state management and Mongodb as database.
 The app is deployed in Heroku.

 ### Demo : https://safe-wildwood-78116.herokuapp.com/